The 519: Community-led programs

-The 519 provides free meeting space and support for community member volunteers and community organizations to develop their own programs.
-In 2013, the 519 housed over 80 community led programs (in areas of community services, education, recreation, and self-help), and welcomed 250 regular user groups (in areas of community fundraising, recreation, professional associations and unions, social activists, social service organizations and tenants’ organizations).
+The 519 provides free meeting space and support for community member volunteers and community organisations to develop their own programs.
+In 2013, the 519 housed over 80 community led programs (in areas of community services, education, recreation, and self-help), and welcomed 250 regular user groups (in areas of community fundraising, recreation, professional associations and unions, social activists, social service organisations and tenants’ organizations).
 The 519 estimates in its 2012 annual report that approximately 35,000 individuals visited the centre over 200,000 times.

 The 519 also actively supports a number of community-led partnerships such as the AIDS Candelight Vigil, the AIDS Memorial, and volunteer-led legal and tax clinics.

 Strategic initiatives

-In addition to ongoing programs and services, the 519 invests organizational resources in a number of strategic initiatives and partnerships that help to create healthier more welcoming communities for its members:
+In addition to ongoing programs and services, the 519 invests organisational resources in a number of strategic initiatives and partnerships that help to create healthier more welcoming communities for its members:

 Community sport and recreation centre

-In November 2013, the 519 submitted a report to Toronto City Council seeking authorization to develop a sport and recreation centre in the West Don Lands neighbourhood of Toronto.
-The new centre would provide space and services to the local neighbourhood while also providing a home for lesbian, gay, bi, trans (LGBT) sport leagues and recreational organizations in the city.
+In November 2013, the 519 submitted a report to Toronto City Council seeking authorisation to develop a sport and recreation centre in the West Don Lands neighbourhood of Toronto.
+The new centre would provide space and services to the local neighbourhood while also providing a home for lesbian, gay, bi, trans (LGBT) sport leagues and recreational organisations in the city.
 It is believed that this would be the first LGBT athletic centre in the world.
 The proposal's early supporters include city councillor Pam McConnell, former Olympian and Hart House warden Bruce Kidd, and the Gay and Lesbian International Sport Association.

 The report was adopted unanimously by the Community Development and Recreation Committee and was adopted on December 18, 2013, by Toronto City Council in a vote of 28-2 with Councillor James Pasternak and Mayor Rob Ford voting against the proposal.
-With this approval, staff of the City of Toronto and the 519 are now authorized to negotiate on a site for the new centre and to build a formal business case for approval by council at a later date.
+With this approval, staff of the City of Toronto and the 519 are now authorised to negotiate on a site for the new centre and to build a formal business case for approval by council at a later date.